-We are everyday Americans fighting for a government that is responsive to the will of the people.
+We are everyday Americans fighting for a government that works for we, the people.

 Michael MonettaNational Director